Everything for a better work-care balance

 - Healthy fats: nuts, olive oil and oily fish such as salmon or mackerel

-- Whole grain products: More fiber for a regulated digestion
+- Whole grain products: More fiber for regular digestion

 - Sufficient fluids: at least 1.5 liters of water or unsweetened tea daily